hchetia/cegx_bsExpress/README.md

 #### `*.mdup.bam/.bai` & `*.mdup.metrics.txt` ####

 Bam file, sorted and indexed, produced by bismark with duplicate reads marked by `MarkDuplicates`.
 Duplication metrics are in `*.mdup.metrics.txt`.
-See also [https://sourceforge.net/apps/mediawiki/picard/index.php?title=Main_Page#Q:_How_does_MarkDuplicates_work.3F FAQs on MarkDuplicates]
+See also [FAQs on MarkDuplicates](https://sourceforge.net/apps/mediawiki/picard/index.php?title=Main_Page#Q:_How_does_MarkDuplicates_work.3F)

 #### `*.clip.bam/.bam.bai` & `*.clipStats` ####

 BAM files from previous step with overalapping paired reads clipped to avoid double counting coverage and methylation.
 Clipping statistics are in `*.clip.Stats`.
-See also [http://genome.sph.umich.edu/wiki/BamUtil:_clipOverlap clipOverlap].
+See also [clipOverlap](http://genome.sph.umich.edu/wiki/BamUtil:_clipOverlap clipOverlap).

 #### `.mcall.bdg.gz` ####